wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 delay_after_enrollment
 ^^^^^^^^^^^^^^^^^^^^^^

-Time agentd should wait after a successfull registration.
+Time that agentd should wait after a successful registration.

 +--------------------+---------------------------------------------+
 | **Default value**  | 20                                          |